wso2/docs-is/en/identity-server/5.9.0/docs/develop/using-the-configuration-management-rest-apis.md

 configuration manager.

 **Sample scenario** - Consider a scenario where you need to store the SMTP email configurations.
-With a EmailPublisher file.Assume that the simple SMTP configuration has only one property.
+Assume that the simple SMTP configuration has only one property.

 | Property | Value            | Description                                                          |